 You may obtain your coverage on a daily basis, but semi-annual and annual policies are available for frequent travelers.
 Liability is required, however complete coverage will cover YOUR vehicle for collision (actual cash value) and for total theft!
 You may increase your options as well, including free roadside assistance!

 SOME of the benefits of this coverage: EMERGENCY ROADSIDE ASSISTANCE.- Consists of:

-- A. BASIC ROADSIDE ASSISTANCE.- In the event of a flat tire, running empty on fuel, needing to jumpstart the vehicle or being locked out of the covered vehicle, upon request of the BENEFICIARY AND/OR COMPANIONS, the COMPANY will arrange and assume the cost of sending assistance to resolve the above mentioned problems so that the vehicle may be enabled to continue.
+- A. BASIC ROADSIDE ASSISTANCE.- In the event of a flat tire, running empty on fuel, needed to jumpstart the vehicle, or being locked out of the covered vehicle, upon request of the BENEFICIARY AND/OR COMPANIONS, the COMPANY will arrange and assume the cost of sending assistance to resolve the above-mentioned problems so that the vehicle may be enabled to continue.
 These services will be provided according to the following: